The Two-infall Model Revisited: Constraints on Milky Way Bulge Assembly from >30,000 Galactic Chemical Evolution Models and Machine Learning: Posterior Analysis

 \section{Posterior Analysis}

-The genetic algorithm was executed 16 times using identical hyper-parameters and prior boundaries, each starting from a different random seed.
+The GA was executed 16 times using identical hyperparameters and prior boundaries, each starting from a different random seed.
 All runs converged toward the same region of parameter space, demonstrating that the identified solution is robust and not an artifact of stochastic sampling.
-The combined catalog of evaluated models was then converted into an approximate posterior-- a pseudo-posterior-- by assigning weights based on the MDF loss.
+The combined catalog of evaluated models was then converted into an approximate posterior---a pseudo-posterior---by assigning weights based on the MDF loss.
 Figure~\ref{fig:param_correlations} shows the resulting pseudo-posterior distributions, which are far from Gaussian and reveal a generally broad and degenerate solution space.
 Several parameters remain only weakly constrained by the MDF.
-To quantify these constraints, we extract the MAP values and 68\% HDIs for all continuous parameters.
-The mass ratio of the two infalls is not well constrained with maximum \textit{a posteriori} (MAP) $\sigma_2$ $\approx 0.69$ and Highest Density Interval (HDI) $0.11$--$3.1$.
-The first infall time is notably more constrained than the second, where $t_1$ $\approx 0.1$~Gyr and HDI $0.09$--$0.1$~Gyr and $t_2$ $\approx 5.15$~Gyr with HDI $3.25$--$8.45$~Gyr.
-The first infall timescale ($\tau_1$) is confined to a narrow range $\approx 0.09$~Gyr (HDI $0.07$--$0.10$~Gyr).
-The second infall timescale is less constrained, with $\tau_2$ $\approx 1.7$~Gyr and HDI $0.5$--$3.7$~Gyr.
-The SFE shows a bimodal distribution with a more prominent `high' SFE distribution (SFE $\approx 3$~Gyr$^{-1}$) and a less prominent `extremely high' SFE distribution at $\approx 25$~Gyr$^{-1}$.
+To quantify these constraints, we extract the maximum \textit{a posteriori} (MAP) values and 68\% highest density intervals (HDIs) for all continuous parameters.
+The mass ratio of the two infalls is not well constrained, with MAP $\sigma_2 \approx 0.69$ and HDI $0.11$--$3.1$.
+The first-infall time is notably more constrained than the second, where $t_1 \approx 0.1$~Gyr and HDI $0.09$--$0.1$~Gyr, while $t_2 \approx 5.15$~Gyr and HDI $3.25$--$8.45$~Gyr.
+The first-infall timescale ($\tau_1$) is confined to a narrow range $\approx 0.09$~Gyr (HDI $0.07$--$0.10$~Gyr).
+The second-infall timescale is less constrained, with $\tau_2 \approx 1.7$~Gyr and HDI $0.5$--$3.7$~Gyr.
+The SFE shows a bimodal distribution, with a more prominent ``high'' SFE distribution (SFE $\approx 3$~Gyr$^{-1}$) and a less prominent ``extremely high'' SFE distribution at $\approx 25$~Gyr$^{-1}$.
 Neither value is atypical when compared to previous GCE studies \citep{Matteucci09, Grieco12}.
 This leads to a potentially misleading HDI of $1$--$15$~Gyr$^{-1}$.
 The SN~Ia normalization ($N_{\rm Ia}/M_\odot$) is also moderately well constrained ($\approx 5.8 \times 10^{-4}$, HDI $5.0 \times 10^{-4}$--$7.9 \times 10^{-4}$).